quasarframework/quasar/docs/src/pages/app-extensions/tips-and-tricks/provide-a-ui-component.md

 import Vue from 'vue'
 import MyComponent from '../component/MyComponent.vue'

-// we globally register our component Vue.component('MyComponent', MyComponent)
+// we globally register our component with Vue Vue.component('my-component', MyComponent)
 ```